 Hi.
 I’m Albert.

 If you’re struggling to feel like yourself, you are in the right place.
-I work with adults who want to feel more alive in their relationships and with themselves.
-Many of my clients focus on understanding the development of their inner world and how this is impacting their relationship with work, family, partners, friends, and of course, themselves.
+I provide attachment-based therapy for adults struggling with depression and relationship issues.
+Many of my clients want to feel more alive, focus on understanding the development of their inner world and family of origin, and how this is impacting their relationship with work, family, partners, friends, and of course, themselves.
+I practice out of Los Altos, CA, and offer virtual therapy throughout California and Washington State.

 I practice from an eclectic approach, integrating relational psychoanalysis, attachment theory, existential therapy, along with other approaches as needed.
 Learn more about my approach here.